pippinbarr/cart263-2021/activities/wheres-sausage-dog.md

 2. Rename the folder to `wheres-sausage-dog`
 3. Move the folder into the `activities` folder in your repository folder (create it if necessary)
 4. Commit the changes to your repository with a commit message
+5. Open the project folder in Atom to start work

 ---